goto-eof/europea-library-server/README.md

 # Europea Library (server - Work In Progress)

-A library web application that allows to index, gather information about books and search for ebooks.
+A library web application that allows to index, gather information about books from file metadata and from web and search for ebooks.
 The front-end project can be found [here](https://github.com/goto-eof/europea-library-client).